 - 1. Composition.
-The Doctoral Board is composed of full and associate professors, university researchers, and two representatives of the PhD students, elected from among all those enrolled in the PhD Course (paragraph 5 of this article).
-These representatives participate in the meetings of the Doctoral Body with an advisory function for the discussion of the didactic and organizational problems of the Course; they shall not participate in the discussions and deliberations concerning the annual evaluation of the PhD students and the organization of the final examination.
-Please refer to Art.
-12 of the Regulation of the University Doctoral Courses for further details and constraints on the composition of the Doctoral Board. - 2.
+The Doctoral Board is composed of full and associate professors, university researchers, and a number of representatives of the PhD students ranging from a minimum of 2 students to a maximum of 15% of the number of members of the Doctoral Board.
+These representatives are elected among all PhD students (see point 5 of this article) and participate in the meetings of the Doctoral Body with an advisory function for the discussion of the didactic and organizational problems of the Course; they shall not participate in the discussions and deliberations concerning the annual evaluation of the PhD students and the organization of the final examination.
+Please refer to art.
+9 of the Regulation of the University Doctoral Courses for further details and constraints on the composition of the Doctoral Board. - 2.
 Affiliation of new members.
-The requirements for participation in the Doctoral Board of researchers, professors, or experts not belonging to universities or public research bodies are defined in Art.
+The requirements for participation in the Doctoral Board of researchers, professors, or experts not belonging to universities or public research bodies are defined in art.
 9 of the Regulation of the University Doctoral Courses.
 The new requests for affiliation must be submitted to the Board by February 15 of each year and will be evaluated by the Board before the activation of each cycle, considering the ANVUR requirements, the scientific criteria provided for by the University Regulations and the ministerial rules, also with reference to the criteria and indicators for the distribution of the MUR Post-Graduate Scholarship Fund.
 The new members admitted to the Board, by resolution of the Department Council, will be officially affiliated to the Board at the beginning of the new doctoral cycle, subject to the accreditation of the PhD Course. - 3.
 Functions.
-The functions of the Doctoral Board are regulated by Art.
+The functions of the Doctoral Board are regulated by art.
 10 of the Regulation of the University Doctoral Courses.
-Professors, researchers, and experts in the scientific-disciplinary sectors referred to in Art.
-3 of this Regulation can be invited to attend the meetings of the Board and they can be appointed as co-advisors of doctoral students. - 4.
+Professors, researchers, and experts in the scientific-disciplinary sectors referred to in art.
+3 of these GLs can be invited to attend the meetings of the Board and they can be appointed as co-advisors of doctoral students. - 4.
 Referents of the curricula.
-According to Art.
-9, paragraph 11 of the Regulation of the University Doctoral Courses, the Doctoral Board appoints a Referent for each of the curricula referred to in Art.
-3 of this Regulation.
+According to art.
+9, paragraph 11 of the Regulation of the University Doctoral Courses, the Doctoral Board appoints a Referent for each of the curricula referred to in art.
+3 of these GLs.
 This Referent has the task of organizing and coordinating the training activities, proposing to the Doctoral Board the measures relating to the individual doctoral students, organizing the tutoring activity, taking care of the progress of the PhD students, to ensure that everyone acquires the methodological tools related to her/his research area. - 5.
 Election of the representatives of the PhD students. - a.
-The Coordinator calls for elections for the renewal of the representatives of the PhD students in the two months prior to the expiry date of the mandate of the representatives in office.
-The electoral calendar, the number of eligible candidates, the place where the elections are held and the deadline for the presentation of the candidates, set at least ten working days before the date of the elections, are reported in the call for election.
-The elections take place in a single day. - b.
-The active and passive electorate is made up of all students regularly enrolled in the PhD Course in the academic year during which the elections are held.
-Applications must be received in writing or by e-mail by the Coordinator, by 12:00 on the last day.
-The Coordinator verifies the regularity and validity of the applications, and announces the list of candidates by publication on the website of the Department of the course or by e-mail to all the active electorate and to the Doctoral Board.
-Each candidate may withdraw
+The active and passive electorate is made up of all students regularly enrolled in the PhD Course in the academic year during which the elections are held. - b.
+The PhD students manage the elections autonomously. - c.
+The Coordinator appoints the commission, consisting of two professors or researchers, one of whom with the function of President, and a doctoral student who is part of the active electorate and not a candidate. - d.
+Each elected representative has a two-year mandate.
+Near the natural expiry of a representative's mandate, or due to a supervening impossibility of a representative to continue his/her mandate, doctoral students can proceed to replace him/her through the holding of new elections.
+In any case, doctoral students must guarantee a minimum of two representatives, in line with the provisions of the Regulation of the University Doctoral Courses.